35 Mexico Travel Tips You Need to Read Before Traveling

 Getting to Mexico

 You need to apply for a visa if your passport is from the country listed on this page.
-If your country is not on the list you can enter Mexico with your valid passport and get a 3 to 6 months tourist permit.
+If your country is not on the list, you can enter Mexico with your valid passport and obtain a 3- to 6-month tourist permit.

-To work in Mexico is more complicated and you should put it in the hands of a good lawyer that can look after all the paperwork for you and spare you all the hustle and headaches.
+Working in Mexico is more complicated, so you should put it in the hands of a good lawyer who can handle all the paperwork for you and spare you the hassle and headaches.

-I was lucky because I was hired by a local company that took care of my paperwork through a lawyer.
-She was so efficient and trustworthy that I have asked her if I could interview her.
+I was lucky because I was hired by a local company that handled my paperwork through a lawyer.
+She was so efficient and trustworthy that I asked her if I could interview her.

-Also, they are giving 180 days tourist visas by default.
+Also, they are giving 180-day tourist visas by default.

 You still have to fill out the customs form, though.